Jewellery design? Here’s how with Marlous!

 I feel it, but I try to look at it in a different way.
-What can I learn of this situations, what can I do better.
+What can I learn of this situation, what can I do better.
 Most of the time you realize your not on the right track.
-I am quite good in problem solving and surge for new different ways.
+I am quite good in problem solving and search for new different ways to get things done.

 - Do you have a mentor?
 Or did someone help/guide you in your career path?

-I make sure I surround myself with people who I can level with, are full of ideas.
-A few of them are entrepreneurs themself.
-You understand and to help each other to get to a higher level.
-Besides that I have some lovely family and friends who are really supporting and help me out in times.
+I make sure I surround myself with people who I can level with, that are full of ideas.
+A few of them are entrepreneurs.
+You understand one another and help each other to get to a higher level.
+Besides that I have lovling family and friends who are really supporting and help me out at times.
 Nowadays I would love to find a good coach who I commit to, so I can get MvdT to higher level.

 Difficult question.
 For me I feel I am in the fashion industry, but jewelry is a side step.
-It has a different way.
-How hard the fashion industry can be, I don’t feel that concerning jewelry.
-I think it has a much softer approach.
-Maybe because there is more emotion in jewelry than clothing.
+It has a different approach.
+The fashion industry can be very tough, I don’t feel that in the jewelry business.
+I think it has a friendlier approach.
+Maybe because there is more emotion in jewelry than in clothing.